The Most Efficient Electric Cars in 2025

 The caveat here is that, while most electric car manufacturers publish figures for the range (measured in miles) or the battery capacity (measured in kWh) of their cars, many don’t always publish an official WLTP m/kWh efficiency figure.

-So the question is, what are the most efficient electric vehicles that will cost you the least in energy bills?
+So the question is, what are the most efficient electric vehicles?
 We’ve researched figures from evdatabase.org, designed to give you a real-world idea of an electric car’s range and efficiency abilities, and filtered them by efficiency to bring you what that website calculates to be the 10 most efficient electric cars available today on the new car market.
 We’ve then used those figures to calculate a cost-per-mile figure, so that you know precisely what costs to expect.
-As you’ll see, the cars on this list aren’t necessarily the ones with the longest ranges - you can find a list of those here - but they are the ones that give you the biggest return on the amount of electricity you put in.
+As you’ll see, the cars on this list aren’t necessarily the ones with the greatest battery size nor the ones that can go long distances between charges - you can find a list of those here - but they are the ones that give you the biggest return on the amount of electricity you put in.

 2024 Tesla Model 3